pquiring/javaforce/stubs/linux/readme.txt

 ant

-See /native/linux/readme.txt for required packages and JAVA_HOME.
+See /native/linux/readme.txt for required packages.